Choose Shabbat: Vayera

 When you Choose Shabbat, you choose to learn that every Shabbat is different and special.
 This week I learned about Parashat Vayera (Genesis 18:1 through 22:24), the fourth weekly Torah portion in the annual cycle of Torah readings.
-Vayera has the most words (but not the most letters or verses) of any of the weekly Torah portions in the Book of Genesis; its word-count is second only to Parashat Naso in the entire Torah.
+According to Wikipedia, Vayera has the most words (but not the most letters or verses) of any of the weekly Torah portions in the Book of Genesis; its word-count is second only to Parashat Naso in the entire Torah.
 Vayera is made up of 7,862 Hebrew letters, 2,085 words, 147 verses, and 252 lines of the Torah Scroll.
 The other Book of Genesis record holders are Parashat Miketz with the most letters and a tie between Parashiyot Noach and Vayishlach for the most verses.

 Vayera almost reads like a Stephen King novel; an intertwined narration of multiple story lines that come together for a climactic finale.
 Read the tale of Abraham’s three visitors, Abraham’s bargaining with God over Sodom and Gomorrah, Lot’s two visitors, Lot’s bargaining with the Sodomites, Lot’s flight, the destruction of Sodom and Gomorrah, how Lot’s daughters became pregnant by their father, how Abraham once again passed off his wife Sarah as his sister, the birth of Isaac, the expulsion of Hagar, disputes over wells and the binding of Isaac (הָעֲקֵידָה, the Akedah).”